-OUTPUT 8: SLM/SFM practices implemented in > 25,000 ha of agriculture land, including agroforestry on 1,000 ha of consolidated land
+OUTPUT 8: SLM/SFM practices implemented in > 25,000 ha of agriculture land, including agroforestry on 1,000 ha of consolidated land and inceptisol which are susceptible to erosion and expose the landscape to high risk of degradation.

 Results achieved and evidence (Explain the achievements at the output level.
 Make sure to provide evidence, related data and how it was collected):